-- The actual ending fund balance for the 2015-16 fiscal year is \$20.4 million, or 8.9 percent of total expenditures.
-This amount is above the 5 percent target identified in Policy 6000. - Monthly financial updates and quarterly financial presentations keep the board apprised of the projected ending fund balance for the general fund balance to monitor adherence to board policy 6000.
+• The actual ending fund balance for the 2015-16 fiscal year is \$20.4 million, or 8.9 percent of total expenditures.
+This amount is above the 5 percent target identified in Policy 6000.

-- Fourth Quarter Financial Update (November 22, 2016) Monthly budget status reports for each fund are provided to the board and include the most current fiscal activity by summary accounts in state form F-198.
+Fourth Quarter Financial Update (November 22, 2016) Monthly budget status reports for each fund are provided to the board and include the most current fiscal activity by summary accounts in state form F-198.
 In addition to the required document, the finance department provides more detailed information on general fund (operating fund) year-to-date expenditure and revenue activity.
-On a quarterly basis, the board receives a brief presentation on the current fiscal status of the major funds. - First Quarter Financial Update (January 10, 2017) Actual beginning general fund balance for the 2016-17 fiscal year is \$20,388,922, which is above that anticipated in the annual budget.
-The general fund balance is trending higher due to an effort to mitigate the initial effect of the levy cliff, scheduled to occur in the 2017-18 fiscal year.
-Projected expenditures include the cost of a literacy curriculum adoption in the spring.
-Other revenue and expenditure trends are typical for this time of year.
-The projected ending fund balance of \$19.8 million is 8.0 percent of total anticipated expenditures. - Second Quarter Financial Update (April 11, 2017)
+On a quarterly basis, the board receives a brief presentation on the current fiscal status of the major funds.